 Usually, data gathered at high scales have a number of errors and that often leads to low-quality reports.
 The disparity of sources and data types in the available information adds to the complexity of data and makes the process of data integration challenges.

-One survey performed by the Business Application Research Center found that data quality management would become the most important trend in 2020.
+Business Application Research Center found that data quality management would become the most important trend in 2020.
 Gathering as much information as possible is essential for having the correct information.
 However, unless the quality of data is not optimal and it doesn’t contain the relevant context, the data is not usable.

 (According to the survey, respondents rated data quality management as the most important trend in the upcoming year.
 [Image Source])

 The quality of data used in analytics directly corresponds to the process of decision making in an organization.
-Gartner has estimated that poor data quality is the reason why businesses all around the world have to bear losses of up to $15 million on average per year.
+Gartner has estimated that poor data quality is the reason why businesses all around the world have to bear losses of up to

 The incongruity of data affects the accuracy of the information in a given dataset.
 Since the information in the dataset is not a hundred percent accurate, they are not able to identify the underlying key performance indicators (KPIs).
 As a result, it is difficult for executives to make sound assumptions and end up with correct business decisions.